Rules of conduct

 One should avoid sending explanations or comments and asking feedback on them while still working on the test, because one is then taking the risk that a possible response from the scorer helps in solving the problems in question.

 Some think they see alternative or multiple possible correct answers.
 In most cases this is because one is overlooking something or making a reasoning error.
-In some cases it is true, and those problems are then treated as bad items; that is, removed or revised (to lead to a single solution) in a future revision of the test, after which the test is renormed.
+In some cases it is true, and those problems are then treated as bad items; that is, removed, revised (to lead to a single solution) or replaced in a future revision of the test, after which the test is renormed.
 In the meantime, the alternative answer is either given full credit, or the test problem is discarded for all candidates, depending on various circumstances.
-In any case, great care is taken to not let candidates miss points by giving valid alternative answers; to not disadvantage them compared to those who give the intended answer.
+When a bad item is discovered in a new test that has only been taken by a small handful of candidates, the item is revised or replaced "in place" (so without resulting in a new version of the test) and the few existing submissions are rescored, if needed after inviting the candidates to send a new answer to the changed problem.
+In any case, great care is taken not to let candidates miss points by giving valid alternative answers; not to disadvantage them compared to those who give the intended answer.

-It is not allowed to publish tests or test items and/or answers in any way, for instance on Internet message boards, regardless if the answers are correct.
+It is not allowed to publish tests or test items and/or answers in any way, for instance on Internet fora, regardless if the answers are correct.

 When reference aids or reference books are allowed, this includes the Internet, unless otherwise indicated.
 For clarity, and obviously, the use of reference aids means for instance the looking up of a word one does not know; it does not include cheating of any kind.